Azure/aad-pod-identity/docs/readmes/README.known-issues.md

 There is currently no solution in Kubernetes where a node can be set to `NoSchedule` until critical addons have been deployed to the cluster.
 There was a KEP for this particular enhancement - [kubernetes/enhancements#1003](https://github.com/kubernetes/enhancements/pull/1003) which is now closed.

-## User Managed Identity deleted and recreated with the same name in Azure
+## User-assigned managed identity deleted and recreated with the same name in Azure

-When the User Managed Identities have been deleted and re-created in Azure with the same name, the changes aren't automatically reflected in the identities on the underlying VM/VMSS. `az vmss identity show -g <resource group> -n <VMSS Name>` command output  will show the identity with `null` principalID and clientID.
+When the user-assigned managed identities have been deleted and re-created in Azure with the same name, the changes aren't automatically reflected in the identities on the underlying VM/VMSS. `az <vm|vmss> identity show -g <resource group> -n <VM/VMSS name>` command output will show the identity with `null` principalID and clientID.
 Token request for this identity will fail with "identity not found" error.

 ```json
 {